TrueOpenVR/TrueOpenVR-Core/README.md

 - Become the developer of the standard.

 ## Standard features:
-- Truly open and free standard, published under the GPLv3 license.
+- Truly open and free standard.

 - Easy to use and configure.